Iraneus/betamedneed/_services/credit.md

 layout: service
 ---

-The MedNeed Credit is meant to ensure that eligible medical facilities can get a **credit facility** whenever they need it to make payments for medicines and supplies.
+With the MedNeed Credit, eligible medical facilities can always get a **credit facility** whenever they need it to make payments for medicines and supplies.

 MedNeed has an extensive credit scheme with financing from MedNeed and third-party financing partners on our peer-to-peer financing platform.